mehulagg/gitlab/doc/user/application_security/dast/index.md

     DAST_SUBMIT_FIELD: "css:button[type='submit']" # the selector of the element that when clicked will submit the login form or the password form of a multi-page login process
     DAST_EXCLUDE_URLS: "http://example.com/sign-out"  # optional, URLs to skip during the authenticated scan; comma-separated, no spaces in between
     DAST_AUTH_VERIFICATION_URL: "http://example.com/loggedin_page"  # optional, used to verify authentication is successful by expecting this URL once the login form has been submitted
-    DAST_BROWSER_AUTH_VERIFICATION_SELECTOR: "css:.user-profile" # optional, used to verify authentication is successful by expecting a selector to be present on the page once the login form has been submitted
+    DAST_AUTH_VERIFICATION_SELECTOR: "css:.user-profile" # optional, used to verify authentication is successful by expecting a selector to be present on the page once the login form has been submitted
-    DAST_BROWSER_AUTH_VERIFICATION_LOGIN_FORM: "true" # optional, used to verify authentication is successful by ensuring there are no login forms on the page once the login form has been submitted
+    DAST_AUTH_VERIFICATION_LOGIN_FORM: "true" # optional, used to verify authentication is successful by ensuring there are no login forms on the page once the login form has been submitted
-    DAST_BROWSER_AUTH_REPORT: "true" # optionally output an authentication debug report
+    DAST_AUTH_REPORT: "true" # optionally output an authentication debug report
 ```

 WARNING: